When you are hired for an on-campus position you become a member of a team that depends on you.

-- Report to work promptly and be ready to begin work.
+- Report to work promptly, ready to begin work

 - Notify your supervisor (as soon as possible and no later than the beginning of the scheduled work shift) when you are unable to work

-- Consider the department's needs as well as your own when requesting time off.
+- Consider the employer's needs, as well as your own, when requesting time off

 - Demonstrate cooperative and positive work behaviors